Updated on September 28th, 2021 by Bob Ciura

 Comparing the implied growth rate to reasonable growth expectations can turn up potentially undervalued securities.
 There is a good chance Walmart can raise its dividend at a higher rate than 2.3%.

-Both Cummins and Walmart are high-quality dividend stocks, due to their long track records of growth, and above average dividend yields.
+Walmart is a high-quality dividend stock, due to its long track record of growth, and above average dividend yield.

 Click the link below to download an implied growth rate dividend discount model calculator: